-In 1763, a large statue of king Louis XV was erected at this site to celebrate the recovery of the king after a serious illness.
-The square surrounding the statue was created later, in 1772, by the architect Jacques-Ange Gabriel.
-It was known as the place Louis XV.
+The history of this square goes back to 1763, when a large statue of King Louis XV was erected at this site to celebrate the recovery of the king after a serious illness.
+The square surrounding the statue was created later, in 1772, by Jacques-Ange Gabriel, the principal architect of Louis XV.